josevcm/nfc-laboratory/README.md

  For the detection of each symbol the value of each correlation is evaluated in the appropriate instants according to the synchronization.

  This results in a flow of symbols X, Y, Z, E, D, F that are subsequently interpreted by a state machine in accordance with the specifications of ISO 14443-3 to obtain a byte stream that can be easily processed.

+### ASK / BPSK modulation

+ The ASK modulation is relatively simple and easy to implement, however the specification ISO 14443 defines the use of BPSK for card responses when the speed is 212Kbps or higher.

+ The BPSK demodulation requires a reference signal to detect the phase changes, since that is complex i have chosen to implement it by multiplying each symbol by the preceding one, so that it is possible to determine the value of symbols through the changes produced between then.